 This is a detail the drawing of the drawing called, The Sentinel.
 It shows the main tree in that drawing.
-I used a complementary under drawing under color glazes for this drawing.
+I used a complementary under drawing this drawing.
 That’s not important to this post other than to show that I created the sky holes from the start.
 When a tree overlaps the sky or landscape without other trees nearby, this is the best way to draw the larger sky holes.

 I drew those sky holes at the line drawing stage, and transferred them along with the rest of the drawing.
 Then I worked around them with each layer of color throughout the under drawing.